fbpx

 • Preference will also be given to teams that consist of the following:

 Don’t check off every box in the requirements listed above?
 Please apply anyway!
-Studies have shown that historically underserved communitiessuch as women, people with disabilities and different abilities, LGBTQ+ and people of colorare less likely to apply for opportunities unless they meet every single qualification.
+Studies have shown that historically underserved communitiessuch as Black, Indigenous, and/or People of Color, women, LGBTQ+ people, people with different abilities, neurodivergent people, immigrant and/or refugee populationsare less likely to apply for opportunities unless they meet every single qualification.
 We are dedicated to building an inclusive, diverse, equitable, and accessible space that fosters a sense of belongingso if you’re excited about this opportunity, we encourage you to still consider applying.
-Sprout: A Design Challenge might be the right opportunity for you!
+The In/Tend Incubator Hub might be the right opportunity for you!

 Application Timeline